ihlec/d-social-app/README.md

 ## TODO
 - Make UserName hover over media post

-- only show comments in a thread on full width single column on pop-out (when post or post media is clicked the pop-out opens)
-- fix comment icon in pop-out it should lead to reply view.

 - fix user key span to show more of the actual ipns key
-- public view container -> no comments possible.
-For logged in users comment button should lead to reply to page for non Users to login page

 - login IPNS Label Tooltip missing